 Recovery and Outlook

 Talk to your healthcare provider about when it’s safe to return to work and normal activities.
 Depending on the surgery you had, they can give you specific recommendations.
 It’s important to go to your follow-up appointments in the weeks and months following surgery.
-You may need imaging scans to make sure the problem hasn’t returned.
+You may need imaging tests to review your healing progress.

 When to Call the Doctor

-It is normal to experience side effects, and to even feel worse after your brain surgery before you feel better.
-But, there are some problems that are not normal, and you should contact your surgeon or other healthcare provider about them:
+It’s normal to experience side effects and to even feel worse after your brain surgery before you feel better.
+But some problems aren’t normal, and you should contact your surgeon or healthcare provider about them:

 - Difficulty peeing (urinating).
 Loss of control of urination or bowel movements.

 - Severe confusion, big changes in mood or behavior or hallucinations.

 - Difficulty with your seeing (vision), hearing or speaking.